Irate-Walrus/stardust-rs/README.md

-# Unstable/Incomplete Rust PIC Template
+# Incomplete Rust PIC Template

 > [!warning]
 > This is/was an experiment which I may or may not revisit due to other priorities, described below are the issues I ended up facing.